MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/delete-and-recover-packages.md

 > [!NOTE]
 > You must be a **Contributor** to deprecate a package and an **Owner** to delete it.

-There are two available choices for removing npm packages from your feed, [Deprecate](#qa) and [Delete](#qa).
+For npm packages in your feed, you have the option to [Deprecate](#qa) or [Delete](#qa) them.
 Deprecating a package adds a warning message to the package's metadata to be displayed whenever the package is viewed or installed.
 Deleting a package version, on the other hand, sends it to the Recycle Bin and makes it unavailable for installation.

 ::: moniker range=">= azure-devops-2019"